Three members of South African women squad test positive for COVID-19 | Sports-Games

 CSA conducted 34 tests on the players and support staff.
 The squad and support staff will undergo a second round of testing in preparation for the second training camp, which gets underway from August 16.

-South Africa are preparing for a proposed tour of England, part of the preparation for next year's ICC World Cup, for limited-overs matches in September.
+South Africa is preparing for a proposed tour of England, part of the preparation for next year's ICC World Cup, for limited-overs matches in September.

 - READ MORE ON: